fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

     ```

   Note that `$OOMMFTCL` is an enviroment variable pointing to the installed
-  `oommf.tcl` file in the directory where you installed `OOMMF`.
+  `oommf.tcl` file in the directory where `OOMMF` is installed.
 This can be
   set in `.bashrc` by

     ```bash